 Brian Gotta – President of CoachDeck, Designer of CoachDeck for Baseball

 Brian Gotta began coaching recreational youth baseball as a summer job during his high school playing days, and continued through college.
-He now has four children of his own who are all involved in sports, and devoted many hours as a volunteer coach and youth league board member.
+He has four children of his own and has devoted many hours as their volunteer coach and as a youth league board member.
+All four of his children played sports in college and three went on to play professionally.
 Between his extensive playing and coaching experience, Coach Gotta has spent a substantial portion of his life around baseball.
 He has a BA from Indiana University and is the author of Winning Secrets, the ultimate guide to coaching youth baseball.
 He has also written four youth sports novels, The Season's Not Over, Hanging in There, Time for Willy and The Unbelievable Point Guard, as well as a best-selling business book, Congratulations!
 You're a Millionaire! (published by Possibility Press), all of which can be found at (www.booksbygotta.com).
 He and his family reside in San Diego, CA.

 Guy Newman - Soccer